 Throughout the academic year, students are informed of a wide range of ‘Online Safety Reporting Strategies’ during assemblies and Living Education lessons.
 Just to reiterate to parents and carers they are as follows:

-If there is an incident that occurs during the holidays we recommend using the CEOP website.
+It might be more appropriate to use the CEOP website.
 If you onto this website, on every page there is a red “Report Abuse” button.
 If you click this button, you can report an incident to a Child Exploitation and Online Protection officer.
 This system is monitored continuously.

 The help guides provided below explain how to change the security and privacy settings on a range of social networking platforms.
 The instructions are very easy to follow and include images to guide you where to look for the specific icons.